barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 Internally, deforming an image involves transforming a point set in the opposite direction to the intuitive direction of the warping.
 The "moving" image appears to be moving, but in reality it's being resampled.
 The sample points are a regular grid of voxel centers in the fixed space.
 A point at the center of a voxel is transformed to the corresponding location in moving space, an interpolated intensity value is computed, and the result is placed in the voxel in the output image.

-This is why the transform ordering for `antsApplyTransforms` and `antsApplyTransformsToPoints` is different.
+This is why the transform ordering for `antsApplyTransforms` and `antsApplyTransformsToPoints` is different, and the use of the forward warp for the Jacobian may be counter-intuitive.